 Savannah returns to SF Birth Center in 2024 after spending last year at home taking care of her new baby.

 MS, CNM, WHNP

 Sara is a Certified Nurse-Midwife and Women’s Health Nurse Practitioner who completed her training at UCSF.
-Her path to midwifery began as a doula at San Francisco General Hospital and has included various international and domestic projects including a midwifery fellowship at Holy Family Birth Services in Weslaco, TX and as a nurse-midwife at Santa Rosa Birth Center.
-Sara’s practice is rooted in the strong belief that families deserve holistic, client-centered choices for their birth and reproductive health care services and is overjoyed to have co-founded San Francisco Birth Center as an alternative option to women and childbearing families in San Francisco.
-Sara is taking some time off for her own birth and will return to us in the Spring.
+Her path to midwifery began as a doula at San Francisco General Hospital and has included various international and domestic projects, including a midwifery fellowship at Holy Family Birth Services in Weslaco, TX and as a nurse-midwife at Santa Rosa Birth Center.
+Sara’s practice is rooted in the strong belief that families deserve holistic, client-centered choices for their birth and reproductive health care services, and she is overjoyed to have co-founded San Francisco Birth Center as an alternative option to childbearing families in San Francisco.
+Sara is also mama to two girls, experiences that have deepened her commitment to supporting families through the transitions of parenthood.